Dispersal-induced growth in a time-periodic environment: The main results

 \subsection{The Source-Sink case}

-Although our main interest is in the DIG effect, which involves the the sink-sink case, we complement our analysis with a treatment of the source-sink case, using the same methods.
+Although our main interest is in the DIG effect, which involves the all-sink case, we complement our analysis with a treatment of the source-sink case, using the same methods.
 Our results in this case are given by